rylincoln/developer.fulcrumapp.com/_query-api-examples/check-multichoice-contains-exactly.md

 tags:
   - jsonb
 ---
 Check if a multi choice field contains EXACTLY given values...and not any additional values.
+Note that a simple equality comparison won't work because the selections or comparison values can be in any order.

 ```sql
 SELECT materials FROM Buildings